alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 - [ozone-depleting substances](#ozone) like HCFCs or CFCs
 - [HFCs and other F-gases](#fgas)

-Within the EU, you don’t need a licence.
+Within the EU, you don’t need a licence or to follow special rules.

 $CTA